ArcticSnow/TopoPyScale/doc/docs/04_datasetSources.md

 ## Digital Elevation models

-**WARNING: A the moment TopoPyScale only accepts projections that are cartesian in the metric system (e.g. UTM)**
+**WARNING: At the moment TopoPyScale only accepts projections that are cartesian in the metric system (e.g. UTM)**

 ### SRTM (global)
 [SRTM](https://en.wikipedia.org/wiki/Shuttle_Radar_Topography_Mission) is a global product produced by [NASA](https://www.earthdata.nasa.gov/sensors/srtm).
 There are 2 basic products available, the 30m and 90m resolution.
 Useful links to download tiles: